 English or Irish: O6/H7

 1. Fitness to Practice - All applicants will be required to undergo a full medical examination, to establish that they are medically fit to take up the profession of nursing.

 2. Garda Clearance - All applicants will be required to complete Garda Vetting Application Forms.
-Please note the following with regard to vetting procedures once registered with WIT:
+Please note the following with regard to vetting procedures once registered with SETU Waterford:

 Applicants will be provided with relevant forms and documentation for vetting within Northern Ireland and the Irish Republic.

-It is mandatory for applicants who have resided abroad for a period greater than 6 months since the age of 12 years to provide WIT with a Police Clearance Certificate from those countries.
+It is mandatory for applicants who have resided abroad for a period greater than 6 months since the age of 12 years to provide SETU Waterford with a Police Clearance Certificate from those countries.

 Clinical placements can only be arranged for students on receipt of satisfactory clearance.

-Further information re Garda/Police clearance is available from the Nurse Allocations Office, WIT at 051 845601.
+Further information re Garda/Police clearance is available from the Nurse Allocations Office, SETU Waterford at 051 845601.

 Graduates may practice as a Registered Intellectual Disability Nurse within the Irish healthcare sector and voluntary services.
 Universally Irish nurses are highly regarded by other countries thus enhancing work opportunities.